 ATPI publishes a newsletter two to three times a year that is sent to all members and to others interested in news about photography or the association.
 This glossy publication annually showcases some of the best student and teacher work in Texas and is currently sent to 500+ individuals and companies.

 The Star of Texas is ATPI’s highest award, presented to individuals and companies that have contributed to photo education in Texas.
-The award has been presented to twelve individuals and one company since the inception of this honor.
+The award has been presented to fourteen individuals and one company since the inception of this honor.

 In May 1999, ATPI also began recognizing the top high school shooters in the state.
 This top “team” of ten student photographers is selected based on the awards they have received in state and national photography contests during the school year.